Integral Diophantine approximation on varieties: Example: a del Pezzo surface of degree 6

 \end{lemma} \begin{proof} For the first assertion, note that

 if $t_1\ne t_0$, and the bound can be obtained symmetrically if $t_1=t_0$ (hence $s_1\ne s_0$).
 For the second bound, observe that

 under the stated condition. \end{proof}

 We now determine all the possible integral curves that achieve the best approximation to $P_0$.
 Let $L_1$ and $L_2$ be the strict transforms of the lines $s_0=s_1$ and $t_0=t_1$ in $\PP^1\times\PP^1$, the classes of which belong to $\cO(1,0)$ and $\cO(0,1)$, respectively.
 They all have log anticanonical degree $1$, and intersection numbers with $D$ are also $1$ (at $x$). \begin{theorem} We have for $i\in\{1,2\}$.
-In particular, Conjecture~\ref{conj:integralmckinnon} holds for $X$. \end{theorem} \begin{proof} As $l_1$ and $l_2$ are smooth and contain respectively the integral points $([1:1],\,[1:0])$ and $([1:0],\,[1:1])$, respectively, it follows from Proposition~\ref{prop:approximation-log-rational} that their integral approximation constants both equal one, and match the lower bound provided by the first part of Lemma~\ref{lem:liouville-example}. \end{proof}
+In particular, Conjecture~\ref{conj:integralmckinnon} holds for $X$. \end{theorem} \begin{proof} As $L_1$ and $L_2$ are smooth and contain the integral points $([1:1],\,[1:0])$ and $([1:0],\,[1:1])$, respectively, it follows from Proposition~\ref{prop:approximation-log-rational} that their integral approximation constants both equal one, and match the lower bound provided by the first part of Lemma~\ref{lem:liouville-example}. \end{proof}

 In order to tackle Question~\ref{q:essential}, we shall continue to construct rational curves achieving the `next best' approximation constants.
+Comparing heights and distances of points of height at most 1000 suggests that the resulting essential approximation constant is indeed~$2$ (Figure~\ref{fig:height-ratios}).
 It turns out that three different types of curve achieve this: smooth log rational curves of degree two, nodal toroidal curves of degree four, and cuspidal log rational curves of the same degree.
-We start with the first of theses: smooth curves of log anticanonical degree two passing through $x$ such that they intersect $D$ tangently at $x$ --- this latter condition makes them log rational.
+We start with the first of these: smooth curves of log anticanonical degree two passing through $x$ such that they intersect $D$ tangently at $x$ --- this latter condition makes them log rational.
 The set of log rational curves of class $\CO(1,1)$ passing through $x$ tangently to $D$ is the pencil of curves of the form